johnrm174/model-railway-signalling/README.md

 application is primarily intended for the Raspberry Pi, but will also run on other platforms (albeit without some of the Raspberry-Pi specific interfacing functions).

-* Enables layout schematics to be created with signals, points, track sections and block instruments
+* Enables layout schematics to be created with signals, points, track sections and block instruments.
 * Supports most types of UK colour light signals, semaphore signals, and ground signals.
-* Interfaces with the Pi-SPROG DCC command station to drive the signals and points out on the layout
+* Interfaces with the Pi-SPROG DCC command station to drive the signals and points out on the layout.
-* Uses the Raspberry Pi GPIO inputs to provide train detection in support of signalling automation
+* Uses the Raspberry Pi GPIO inputs to provide train detection in support of signalling automation.
-* Incorporates MQTT networking to allow multiple signalling applications to be linked for larger layouts
+* Incorporates MQTT networking to allow multiple signalling applications to be linked for larger layouts.
+* Provides a Public API [Public API](https://github.com/johnrm174/model-railway-signalling/blob/main/PUBLIC_API.md) to enable integration with custom layout interfaces.

 ![Example Screenshot](https://github.com/johnrm174/model-railway-signalling/blob/main/README_screenshot2.png)

 Configured / pre-installed systems are now available to purchase from:
 [https://www.model-railway-signalling.co.uk/](https://www.model-railway-signalling.co.uk/)

-## What's new for Release 4.1.0:
+## What's new for Release 4.2.0:

-* Hidden files and folders now supressed in file load and save dialogs
-* Network heartbeats and monitering to check the status of other network nodes
-* Ability to trigger application shutdown of connected network nodes on application exit
-* Support for the Pi-SPROG3 V2 DCC Programmer / Controller (higher baud rate)
-* Quickstart guide updated to reflect settings changes for the Pi-SPROG3 V2
-* BREAKING CHANGE - GPIO Ports 16 and 17 no longer selectable for track sensors
-* Minor bugfixes and application enhancements to improve the overall user experience
+* New 'Track Sensors' feature - extends track occupancy into non-signalled areas such as goods yards and MPDs.
+* Improved 'signal passed' logic - will now detect (and warn the user about) Signal Passed at Danger events.
+* New DCC Mappings utility - to display all mapped DCC addresses and the signals/points they are assigned to.
+* Improved DCC validation - Prevents DCC addresses being mapped if already assigned to another signal or point.
+* Improved GPIO Sensor Settings window -  now includes a back reference to the mapped Signals / 'Track sensors'.
+* GPIO library updated - GPIO inputs are now fully functional on the most recent versions of RPi-OS/Python.
+* A new Public API - to enable integration of your own custom layout interfaces via the MQTT network.

 Bug reports and feedback are welcome and appreciated:
 * What aspects are intuitive?
 What aspects aren't?